Window Parts, Materials & Components

 Corrosion resistance is another critical factor to consider when assessing a window crank longevity, especially if you live near coastal areas where the air is moist and has a high salt content.
 Materials like aluminum, brass, and stainless steel resist the elements well, ensuring that your casement window crank retains their functionality and aesthetic appeal over time.

-Window Opening Mechanisms – Types of Window Operators
+Types of Window Crank Operators

-While sometimes you have to replace just the handle, other times you may need to reconsider the entire casement window opening mechanism.
-In this case, you may want to look for a crank handle set, which includes the handle, the cover, and the window operator.
 Now, this is the challenging part – there are different types of window operators, so you’ll have to check the existing one to replace it with another of the same type.

 As such, there are several types of window operators: